RosanaBarbosas/An-lise-de-Teste-A-B-Recommender-System-Test/README.md

-# 📊 A/B Test Analysis — Recommendation System
+# 📊 A/B Test Analysis — Recommendation System Impact on User Conversion

 ## 📌 Project Description
-This project consists of a complete analysis of an A/B test conducted by an international e-commerce platform to evaluate the impact of a new recommendation system on user behaviour.
+This project presents a full-scale analysis of an A/B test conducted by an international e-commerce platform to evaluate the impact of a new recommendation system on user behaviour across the purchase funnel.

-The experiment compared a control group (A) with a test group (B), analysing conversion metrics across different stages of the purchase funnel within a 14-day window after user registration.

-The study covers the full analytical process, from data exploration and preprocessing to statistical evaluation, taking into account relevant factors such as seasonality, group imbalance, and experiment integrity.
+The analysis simulates a real-world product decision scenario, where data is used to determine whether a new feature should be implemented, based on its impact on user conversion, engagement, and overall business performance.

+Special attention was given to experiment validity, including group integrity, seasonality effects, and statistical significance.

 ---

-## 🎯 Project Objective
+## 🎯 1.
+Project Objective
-Evaluate whether the introduction of a new recommendation system leads to improvements in user conversion rates, specifically in the following funnel stages:
+- Evaluate the impact of a new recommendation system on user conversion rates
-- product page view (`product_page`)
-- add to cart (`product_cart`)
+- Analyse performance across key funnel stages (product view, add to cart, purchase)
-- purchase (`purchase`)

-The success criterion was defined as a minimum 10% increase in conversion rates for the test group compared to the control group.
+- Determine whether the new feature should be implemented
+- Support product and business decision-making using data

 ---

-## 🧪 Methodology
-- Initial data exploration and cleaning
-- Data type conversion and filtering based on experiment scope
-- Exploratory Data Analysis (EDA) to:
+## 📈 2.
+Results
-  - evaluate the conversion funnel
+- The test group underperformed compared to the control group across all funnel stages
-  - verify group integrity
-  - identify seasonality and unusual patterns
-- Calculation of conversion rates by group and funnel stage
+- No statistically significant improvement was observed in conversion rates
-- Data visualisation using charts
-- Statistical testing (z-test for proportion comparison)
-- Interpretation of results based on statistical and business criteria
+- The expected minimum uplift of 10% was not achieved
+- Results suggest the recommendation system may negatively impact user behaviour

+👉 **Final Recommendation:** Do not implement the new system based on current results

 ---

-## 📈 Results
-The results indicate that the new recommendation system did not improve conversion rates at any stage of the funnel.

-The test group (B) underperformed compared to the control group (A) across all analysed metrics, failing to achieve the minimum 10% improvement defined as the success criterion, with no statistically significant evidence of improvement.

-Additionally, the experiment was conducted during a seasonal end-of-year period, which limits the generalisation of results to regular periods.
-While no user overlap between groups ensured the robustness of the statistical test, it did not change the overall conclusion.

-**Recommendation:** Do not implement the new recommendation system based on the current results.

----

-## 🛠️ Tools & Technologies
+## 🛠️ 3.
+Tools & Technologies
 - Python
 - Pandas
 - NumPy